 However, once Kieran started smoking cannabis daily, he realised the damage tobacco, and alcohol, was having on his body: “When I started really smoking weed all-day-every-day, it made me really feel what’s bad for my body like smoking and drinking alcohol.

 “I came to the realisation that I should stop drinking and smoking and just continue to smoke weed.
 I’ve done so for the past 4-5 year’s now!”

 Quitting tobacco, with the help of cannabis, has had an enormously positive impact on Kieran’s life and health: “I’ve been training boxing for over 3 years now, and I’ve had 4 amateur bouts and my fitness is through the roof!

-“I credit all this to the fact that cannabis helped me realise my potential and what I should and should not be doing.”
+“I credit all this to the fact that smoking cannabis helped me realise my potential and what I should and should not be doing.”

 Martin ditched tobacco for a vaporiser, and told us how great the switch has been: “I changed from spliff to vaping, and it’s amazing!

 “For the first few days I didn’t think I was getting stoned until I got up to go to bed and then really felt it.

 Smoking cannabis without tobacco also may have the potential to enhance your high!
 It certainly did for Martin: “I definitely prefer the high without the tobacco, I feel less edgy, and I no longer have that craving to smoke again soon after.”

 Renmko also attested to the cannabis high being better without tobacco: “There’s better benefits and even a better high.

 “Plus, you know what the craziest thing is?
 Eventually, I actually smoke less cannabis than before!”